sethballantyne/sethballantyne/README.md

 language programming, graphics demos, hacker culture and computing history (particularly the 80s and early 90s).
 I'm the person who learns a new programming language purely for fun.
 - 🌱 I’m currently learning Python (ew :p), DOS graphics programming (HACK THE PLANET!!!!) and playing around with different game engine architectures.
 I have a project I've always wanted to do but never did anything with until now.
 I figure if I don't start it now, when do I?
 That's where the DOS shit comes in; I have a penchant for punisment obviously.
-I'm always learning *something* new, we (as in me and you, I'm not talking in the 3rd person... net yet, anyway) belong to a very wide field.
+I'm always learning *something* new, we belong to a very wide field.
 I collect programming books too, so that's a thing.
 - 📫 How to reach me: seth.ballantyne@gmail.com